IvanVarabei/giftCertificate/README.md

 10. Database: PostgreSQL/MySQL, latest version.
 11. Testing: JUnit 5.+, Mockito.
 12. Service layer should be covered with unit tests not less than 80%.
-13. Repository layer should be tested using integration tests with an in-memory embedded database (all operations with certificates).
+13. Repository layer should be tested using com.epam.esm.integration tests with an in-memory embedded database (all operations with certificates).

 #### General requirements